takuya0206/slackMessageLogger/README.md

 ### Run
 #### Set a time-based trigger
-Set a time-based trigger for the function named as `logSlackMessages`, which should be run everyday.
-This program is designed to log messages within 24 hours before.
+Set a time-based trigger for the function named as `logSlackMessages`, which should be run everyday. **This software is designed to log messages within 24 hours before**.

 #### Manual way (optional)
 If you want previous logs, change the following code in `src/app/slack.service.ts` and specify how long before you want.
 Then, manually run `logSlackMessages`.